h-waldschmidt/lab-osm/README.md

 For image based filtering download [this image from NASA](https://eoimages.gsfc.nasa.gov/images/imagerecords/73000/73963/gebco_08_rev_bath_21600x10800.png).

 You can also generate the images based on the OSM data.
 This takes around `134s = 2,23min` for a `21600x10800` image.
+This is achieved by rendering/rasterizing the OSM data.

 The generated image can be found in `images/image_osm_data_paralell.png`:
 ![](images/image_osm_data_paralell.png)